 Once the implants are in place, your dentist will typically wait a few months to proceed with crowns – temporary appliances are available for you to wear while you wait.
 Give us a call today to set up an appointment to find out if dental implants are right for you.

 Have you ever wondered what you would look like if you had a more attractive looking smile?
 Providing people with a means of achieving their best smile is what Cosmetic Dentistry is all about.

 More and more people today are booking appointments with our dental office, not because they are having dental problems, but because they want to smile more confidently.
 In many cases, these smiles begin with teeth that are crooked, stained, chipped or missing all together.
 From simple teeth whitening to full smile reconstruction, the end result in most cases is a healthy, attractive looking smile that provides a greater sense of self-confidence and enjoyment of life.

 The best treatment for this condition is a visit to your dentist for a thorough check-up and cleaning, followed by a complete regimen of brushing and flossing.
-With prompt and thorough treatment, the condition if caught early can normally be corrected.
-Please feel free to call our office if you have noticed bleeding during tooth brushing, or if you would like direction on proper homecare techniques. ”
+With prompt and thorough treatment, the condition if caught early, can usually be corrected.
+Please feel free to call our office if you have noticed bleeding during tooth brushing, or if you would like direction on proper homecare techniques.